 A claim against a third-party adviser can typically only be asserted in tort.
 It will be necessary to establish that the third party owed a duty of care towards the claimant.
 In practice, this will be easier for the company than for its shareholders as the relevant adviser will customarily be engaged by the company.
-For a shareholder to bring a claim, they must show that there was a duty owed to them in their personal capacity, that the loss suffered was foreseeable and it would be fair, just and reasonable for such a duty to be imposed.
+For a shareholder to bring a claim, he or she must show that there was a duty owed to him or her in his or her personal capacity, that the loss suffered was foreseeable and it would be fair, just and reasonable for such a duty to be imposed.
 If a parent company and its subsidiary bring joint claims on the basis of an adviser's breach of duty, the subsidiary's claims may be struck out on the basis of the reflective loss principle.15

 v Class and collective actions

-The principle of a 'class action' as it exists in the United States is not available in the same form in England.
+The principle of a class action as it exists in the United States is not available in the same form in England.
 There are, however, processes by which claims involving multiple claimants can be managed.
 These include consolidation of actions brought by multiple claimants into one proceeding if they can conveniently be disposed of in the same proceeding; and issuance of a group litigation order (GLO) by the court.16

 Litigation under a GLO is an opt-in process, meaning that each claimant must commence an individual action first.

 There have historically been few collective actions in England.
-There are, however, a number of recent examples in the context of shareholder litigation including The Lloyds/HBOS litigation,15 the RBS Rights Issue Litigation16 and SL Claimants v.
+There are, however, a number of recent examples in the context of shareholder litigation including The Lloyds/HBOS litigation,17 The RBS Rights Issue Litigation18 and SL Claimants v.
 Tesco.19 There are also a number of collective actions in other contexts, such as consumer litigation and product liability.
 The Competition Appeals Tribunal has also implemented rules to allow for class action litigation in certain antitrust-related disputes.
-As a result, this type of litigation is rapidly evolving in England, leading to a number of recent developments in case law on subjects such as liability for the costs of the claim if it is unsuccessful.
+As a result, group and collective litigation is rapidly evolving in England, leading to a number of recent developments in case law on subjects such as liability for the costs of the claim if it is unsuccessful.

 vi Insurance and indemnification

-While it is not generally possible for a company to exempt18 or indemnify19 one of its directors from liability in connection with any negligence, default, breach of duty or breach of trust, it is possible for a company to indemnify a director against a liability and associated legal fees incurred by a director in the context of a third-party claim20 or to purchase and maintain insurance for its directors against any potential liability.21 It is not, however, open to a company to indemnify its directors for any civil proceedings brought by the company, any fines or liability in respect of criminal proceedings or penalties imposed by a regulatory authority in respect of non-compliance.
+While it is not generally possible for a company to exempt20 or indemnify21 one of its directors from liability in connection with any negligence, default, breach of duty or breach of trust, it is possible for a company to indemnify a director against liability and associated legal fees incurred by a director in the context of a third-party claim,22 or to purchase and maintain insurance for its directors against any potential liability.23 It is not, however, open to a company to indemnify its directors for any civil proceedings brought by the company, any fines or liability in respect of criminal proceedings or penalties imposed by a regulatory authority in respect of non-compliance.

-Company policies are generally divided into those that cover directors for personal liability where indemnification from the company is not permissible (Side A coverage), those that reimburse the company where it has made payment pursuant to a director indemnity (Side B coverage) or those that cover the company against claims made directly against it by third parties (Side C coverage).
-The scope of D&O insurance policies would generally cover any error, misrepresentation or breach of duty committed by a director in connection with a transaction but would exclude matters such as fraud, illegality and dishonesty, wilful or intentional acts of non-compliance or civil or criminal fines.
+Company policies are generally divided into those that cover directors for personal liability where indemnification from the company is not permissible (Side A coverage), those that reimburse the company where it has made payment pursuant to a director's indemnity (Side B coverage) and those that cover the company against claims made directly against it by third parties (Side C coverage).
+The scope of directors' and officers' insurance policies would generally cover any error, misrepresentation or breach of duty committed by a director in connection with a transaction but would exclude matters such as fraud, illegality and dishonesty, wilful or intentional acts of non-compliance or civil or criminal fines.

 English court rules promote settlement discussions between parties, and permit cases to be stayed for settlement discussions to take place, encouraging settlement offers by imposing consequences on a party that either unreasonably refuses to participate in settlement discussions or mediation or that rejects a settlement offer that it fails to beat at trial.
 These consequences usually take the form of adverse cost orders being made against the party in question.
 There is a detailed regime provided by Part 36 of the Civil Procedure Rules that allows settlement offers to be made with prescribed consequences if an offer is not accepted but is not subsequently beaten at trial.

 Settlement dynamics in circumstances where there may be several thousand claimants and, as is increasingly the case for such matters, a litigation funder, may be complex.
-There are competing interests and may be different groups of claimants, sometimes represented by different counsel and with varying appetite for settlement.
+There are competing interests, and there may be different groups of claimants sometimes represented by different counsel and with varying appetite for settlement.
 Often, disputes relating to the costs of proceedings continue after the court's decision or after the settlement of claims.

 viii Other issues